Vardhan-225/Amoskys/docs/SECURITY_MODEL.md

 - **Quarterly**: Penetration testing and audit
 - **Annually**: Security architecture review and updates

-This security model provides comprehensive protection for InfraSpectre deployments across all threat vectors and compliance requirements.
+This security model provides comprehensive protection for Amoskys deployments across all threat vectors and compliance requirements.